-Notice also that the headphone levels may still be raised and lowered via the quick control knobs (located on the hardware to the right of the levels).
+Notice also that the headphone levels and channel 9-12 levels may still be raised and lowered via the quick control knobs (located on the hardware to the right of the levels).

 As seen in the image above (as well as upcoming images), the bank and bank number resides in the middle of each sample pad display regardless of the name, color and/or playback mode.
 These represent each bank and sample and cannot be changed or removed.
 Trust us, it's for the best, as it is for easy identification, even after you rename it something goofy.